Get fresh recipes, farm news, and discounts delivered straight to your inbox.

 As Homer Lundberg says, “No one knows as much as we all know.”
 In fact, Lundberg Family Farms was born of collaboration—among Homer, his brothers, and their parents.
 In this spirit, Lundberg Family Farms is committed to supporting organizations that help protect and improve our planet for generations to come.
 We’re actively engaged in more than 15 organizations that support organic farming, water conservation, and environmental stewardship.

 This year, we joined with other members of the Organic Trade Association to advocate for organic as part of the climate solution by signing and submitting a letter to the USDA about climate-smart agriculture.
 We also support organizations like the Center for Land-Based Learning and have joined the J.E.D.I.
 Collaborative to help cultivate a culture of inclusion at all levels of the food system!

 While we’re focused on Waste, Soil, Energy, Packaging, and Policy Engagement, we’re also devoted to addressing Biodiversity, Water, Climate Change, Transportation, Consumer Engagement, Labor Practices, and more.
 Follow the link to read the full report and find out what’s next!

 At Lundberg Family Farms, we cater to a need for healthy, great-tasting food—from arborio rice to red rice and organic brown rice cakes to brown rice syrup.
 But our mission extends far beyond the table: To honor our family farming legacy by nourishing, conserving, and innovating for a healthier world.
-We’ve built more than 80 years of earth-friendly farming momentum, but we’re just getting started.
+We’ve built almost 85 years of earth-friendly farming momentum.
+But we’re just getting started.
 Because around here, we take pride in never settling.
 Always finding a better way.
 A way to make better food for the table while leaving a better world for the next generation.